AppliedRecognition/Face-Capture-Apple/Sources/FaceCapture/FaceCapture.docc/FaceCaptureSession.md

 - ``FaceCaptureSessionResult/failure(capturedFaces:metadata:error:)``: the session failed,
 - ``FaceCaptureSessionResult/cancelled``: the session was cancelled by the user.

->Important: Before starting a session you should load the face capture library using one of the ``FaceCapture/FaceCapture/load()`` methods.
-Otherwise the session will attempt to load the library using a Ver-ID.identity file in your app's main bundle.

 ## Session modules

 Each session has three categories of modules that alter the way it behaves: